nyu-dl/dl4ir-webnav/README.md

 With this benchmark, we expect faster progress in developing artificial agents with natural language understanding and planning skills.

-Link to the paper: [WebNav: A New Large-Scale Task for Natural Language based Sequential Decision Making](http://arxiv.org/pdf/1602.02261v1.pdf)
+Link to the paper: [End-to-End Goal-Driven Web Navigation](http://arxiv.org/pdf/1602.02261v1.pdf)

 ## WikiNav Dataset and Other Files

-The WikiNav dataset and auxiliary files can be [downloaded here](https://drive.google.com/folderview?id=0B5LbsF7OcHjqUFhWQ242bzdlTWc&usp=sharing):
+The WikiNav and WikiNav-Jeopardy datasets and auxiliary files can be [downloaded here](https://drive.google.com/folderview?id=0B5LbsF7OcHjqUFhWQ242bzdlTWc&usp=sharing):

 * **wiki.hdf5**: English Wikipedia articles and hyperlinks (compiled from the [dump file of September/2015](https://dumps.wikimedia.org/enwiki/20150901/enwiki-20150901-pages-articles.xml.bz2)).
-In this dataset meta articles, whose titles start with "Wikipedia:", and articles with more than 300 hyperlinks were excluded.
+In this dataset meta articles, whose titles start with "Wikipedia:", and articles with more than 300 hyperlinks are excluded.
 Any hyperlink that leads to a web page outside Wikipedia is removed in advance together with the following sections: "References", "External Links", "Bibliography" and "Partial Bibliography".
-Tables and figures were also removed.
+Tables and figures are also removed.
 * **wiki_emb.hdf5**: Articles' embeddings, computed as the average word vector representation of all the words in the article.
 This file is used to speed-up training by providing pre-computed embeddings.
 * **queries_paths.zip**: queries (up to four sentences, randomly extracted from the articles) and paths (list of pages to be followed until the page that contains the query is reached).
+* **queries_paths_jeopardy.hdf5**: Jeopardy! dataset: questions and answers pairs as well as the paths to the Wikipedia article whose title is the answer to the question.
+* **model_d.npz**: model (d) trained on WikiNav-16-4: 8-Layer LSTM with 2048 units + Attention on queries.
 * **D_cbow_pdw_8B.pkl**: a python dictionary containing 374,000 words where the values are pretrained embeddings as in ["Learning to Understand Phrases by Embedding the Dictionary"](http://arxiv.org/pdf/1504.00548v3.pdf).
 * **wiki_idf.pkl**: a python dictionary containing 374,000 words where the values are the Inverse Document Frequencies (IDF) computed from the English Wikipedia.
 * **cat_pages.pkl**: a python dictionary where the keys are the Wikipedia's categories and the values are the lists of pages inside the categories.
 * **page_pos.pkl**: a python dictionary where the keys are the articles' titles and the values are the page positions (offset in bytes) in the Wikipedia's dump file.
 * **page_size.pkl**: a python dictionary where the keys are the articles' titles and the values are the page sizes (in bytes) in the Wikipedia's dump file.

 ## Accessing the Dataset

-Due to their large sizes, the wikipedia articles and queries files are stored in the HDF5 format, which allows fast access without having to load them entirely into memory.
+Due to their large sizes, the Wikipedia articles and queries files are stored in the HDF5 format, which allows fast access without having to load them entirely into memory.

 We provide wrapper classes (wiki.py and qp.py) to make your life easier when accessing these files.

-For instance, the text and links of the "Machine Learning" article can be accessed using the python code below (the h5py package is required):
+For instance, the text and links of the "Machine Learning" article can be accessed using the Python code below (the h5py package is required):

 ```
 import wiki